Nlakchouch/HSE24App/README.md

 # HSE24 ANDROID APP

-HSE24 App is a simple E-Commerce App with a professional and clean code built using kotlin.
+HSE24 App a native eCommerce App built using kotlin.

 ## Table Of Content